 If you have one or more dogs that are prone to escaping the house, make sure the technician understands that he or she shouldn’t leave the door open when going in and out.
 Ask them to let you now if they’re going in and out.

-For more helpful advice on preparing for a visit from an HVAC technician, or to schedule a service, repair or installation, please contact us at Sherlock Heating & Air Conditioning.
+For more helpful advice on preparing for a visit from an HVAC technician, or to schedule a service, repair or installation, please contact us at Sherlock Plumbing Heating & Air.
 We provide quality services to North San Diego and the surrounding area.